paket-tv/paket-docs/source/includes/_upnext_api.md

 ### The List Object

-At the core of the UpNext API is the Session List object, which is an aggregated, chronological feed up UpNext items added by all Participants attached to a Session.
+At the core of the UpNext API is the Session List object, which is an aggregated, chronological feed up UpNext items added by all Contexts attached to a Session.

-For example, if Apps A, B, and C have shared their respective Participant IDs with a Platform - and such Participant IDs have been added to a Session - a request to [this API endpoint](#upnext-api-sessions-get-an-aggregated-list) will return an aggregated, chronological list of items across all Apps attached to the Session.
+For example, if Apps A, B, and C have shared their respective Context IDs with a Platform - and such Context IDs have been added to a Session - a request to [this API endpoint](#upnext-api-sessions-get-an-aggregated-list) will return an aggregated, chronological list of items across all Apps attached to the Session.

-An individual Participant's feed (i.e., a specific App) can also be requested simply by calling the Session API along with the [requested Participant ID](#upnext-api-sessions-get-a-specific-list) included in the path parameters.
+An individual Context's feed (i.e., a specific App) can also be requested simply by calling the Session API along with the [requested Context ID](#upnext-api-sessions-get-a-specific-list) included in the path parameters.

 <!-- ========================= -->
 <!-- UPNEXT SESSION ATTRIBUTES -->